frederic-perez/AmE-dictionary/data/dictionary.md

 __insolvency__
 __insomniac__ _n_
 __insouciance__ _n_ :two::hammer:
-__insouciant__ _adj_ :two: Marked by blithe unconcern. _Syn_ casual, nonchalant _He showed an insouciant disregard for cold weather, wearing only a T-shirt in the show._
+__insouciant__ _adj_ :dart::three: Marked by blithe unconcern. _Syn_ casual, nonchalant _He showed an insouciant disregard for cold weather, wearing only a T-shirt in the show._
 __insourcing__ _n_
 __inspirit__ _vt_ To instill courage or life into.
 __inspissate__ _v_ To undergo thickening or cause to thicken, as by boiling or evaporation. _Syn_ condense, thicken _The recipe then instructed the cook to inspissate the sauce by adding flour._